galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 # Mapping

 Now that we have prepared our reads, we can align the reads for our 12 samples.
 There is an existing reference genome for mouse and we will map the reads to that.
 The current version of the mouse reference genome is `mm10/GRCm38`.
-Here we will use [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml), the descendent of widely-used TopHat, to align the reads, but alternative mappers could be used, such as STAR.
+Here we will use [**HISAT2**](https://ccb.jhu.edu/software/hisat2/index.shtml) to align the reads.
+HISAT2 is the descendent of TopHat, one of the first widely-used aligners, but alternative mappers could be used, such as STAR.
 See the [RNA-seq ref-based tutorial]({{ site.baseurl }}/topics/transcriptomics/tutorials/ref-based/tutorial.html#mapping) for more information on RNA-seq mappers.
 There are often numerous mapping parameters that we can specify, but usually the default mapping parameters are fine.
 However, library type (paired-end vs single-end) and library strandness (stranded vs unstranded) require some different settings when mapping and counting, so they are two important pieces of information to know about samples.
 The mouse data comprises unstranded, single-end reads so we will specify that where necessary.
-If we had paired-end data or stranded data, we would specify that.
 HISAT2 can output a mapping summary file that tells what proportion of reads mapped to the reference genome.
 Summary files for multiple samples can be summarised with MultiQC.
 As we’re only using a subset of 1000 reads per sample, aligning should just take a minute or so.
 To run the full samples from this dataset would take longer.

 ## Map reads to reference genome